tzmanics/blog-posts/2017/KCT/u-go-hue-go/u-go-hue-go_controlling-philips-hue-lights-with-angular-and-kendoUI.md

 *`{{ light | json }}` takes the light object and pipes the information to json formant.*

-After adding this code, run `ng serve` from the terminal to see what shows up.
+After adding this code, run `ng serve` from the terminal and head over to `localhost:4200` to see what shows up.

 ✨Eureka, we haz lights!
 ![all the light information](images/lights.png)